jonathandiep/js_game/README.md

-TODO
-- display more than one button on second round and after

 Minimum Game Requirements
 Use the HTML/CSS from assignment #2.
 The page should be fully responsive and render correctly in at least one browser (Firefox or Chrome).
 Addon functionality (using JavaScript)